You are here

 Assistant Professor of Romance Studies

 Shawn McDaniel (Ph.D.
 The Graduate Center, CUNY) is Assistant Professor of Romance Studies and the Emerson-Krapels Faculty Fellow.
-He also affiliated with the Latina/o Studies and the Latin American Studies Programs at Cornell.
+He is also affiliated with the Latina/o Studies and the Latin American Studies Programs at Cornell.

 - Cuba: The Repeating Island